How to Launch a Startup and Avoid Burnout

 Startup Burnout

-The concept of burnout is pretty self explanatory.
-Burnout means being in a state of emotional, mental, and/or physical exhaustion as a result of excessive stress.
+The concept of burnout is pretty self-explanatory.
+Burnout means being in a state of emotional, mental, or physical exhaustion due to excessive stress.

 Anyone who has launched a startup is a prime candidate for experiencing burnout.

 Burnout manifests itself in different ways for different people.
 But no matter who you are, your mind and body will give early warning signs and symptoms of stress.
-Listen to these symptoms, step back and evaluate the root of them, and do what's needed to address them.
-That way, you can return to being productive instead of exhausted, frustrated, and doubting the viability of this whole startup idea.
+Listen to these symptoms, step back and evaluate their root causes, and do what's needed to address them.
+That way, you can return to being productive instead of being exhausted, frustrated, and doubting the viability of this whole startup idea.

 While everybody's signs and symptoms are unique, there are some universal prevention practices that you can adopt to help avoid any looming burnout.